 Your app installation requires user interaction.
 Your app installer must be able to run silently, and it must install all of its prerequisites that aren't on by default on a clean OS image.

 Your app uses the Current Working Directory.
-At runtime, your converted app won't get the same Working Directory that you previously specified in your desktop .LNK shortcut.
+At runtime, your packaged desktop app won't get the same Working Directory that you previously specified in your desktop .LNK shortcut.
 You need to change your CWD at runtime if having the correct directory is important for your app to function correctly.

 Your app requires UIAccess.
 If your application specifies